Medically reviewed by Kristin Hall, FNP

-These medications are only available with a prescription, meaning you’ll need to talk to a healthcare provider before you can purchase and use them.
+These medications are only ED prescriptions, meaning you’ll need to talk to a healthcare provider before you can purchase and use them.

 In addition to medications like Adderall, certain health conditions and habits can lead to or worsen erectile dysfunction.
 You may be able to improve your erections and general sexual performance by treating these.